temporaryhameshakagroup-alt/student-task-manager/README.md

 # Student Task Manager

-A simple Node.js (Express) web app for students to manage homework assignments and deadlines.
+A simple Node.js (Express) web app for students to manage homework assignments and deadlines that has good UI.

 ## Features